 1. Abraham Ortelius.
 Typus Orbis Terrarum.
 [World].
 Old hand-color.
 First plate with riveted crack repair, circa 1575.

 2. Frans Hogenberg.
 Germaniae Inferioris Omnium Accuratissima Delineatio.
 [Belgium, Netherlands, Germany].
 Old hand-color.
 Cologne, 1578.
 Schilder, Monumenta Cartographica Neerlandica vol. I, p.
 45-46; H.A.M.
 Van der Heijden, The Oldest Maps of the Netherlands, map 20, pages 143-45.
-Less than 10 institutional copies traced.
+Fewer than ten institutional copies traced.

 3. Michael Aitzinger; and Frans Hogenberg.
 Leo Belgicus.
 [Zoomorphic map of Belgium and the Netherlands].
 Cologne, 1588.
 Van der Heijden, map 27, pages 158-160, second state.